 The Clean Car Law passed in 2005.
-Cars, light duty trucks, and passenger vehicles (SUVs and passenger vans) manufactured after Jan.1, 2009, must meet strict clean air standards to be registered, leased, rented, licensed, or sold in Washington.
+Cars, light duty trucks, and passenger vehicles (SUVs and passenger vans) manufactured after Jan.1, 2009 must meet strict clean air standards to be registered, licensed, leased, rented, or sold in Washington.
 The law helps reduce air pollution and greenhouse gases.

 Diesel exhaust is one of the most harmful air pollutants.
 Seventy percent of cancers caused by airborne pollution come from diesel exhaust.
 It puts healthy people at risk for respiratory diseases and complicates health conditions for people with asthma, heart, and lung disease.
 Over four million people in Washington live and work near diesel exhaust.
-We are working to reduce diesel emissions and protect your health:
+We're working to reduce diesel emissions and protect your health:

-- Reduce idling
+- Reduce idling.

-- Use cleaner fuels
+- Use cleaner fuels.

-- Install equipment to clean up diesel exhaust (retrofitting)
+- Install equipment to clean up diesel exhaust (retrofitting).

-- Replace older engines with new, cleaner ones
+- Replace older engines with new, cleaner ones.

 Volkswagen enforcement actions